benahm/ApexDataFramework/docs/USAGE.md

 ## Usage

-Follow the pattern below to integrate the ApexDataFramework in your project
+Follow the pattern below to integrate the ApexDataFramework in your Salesforce project

 ### Pattern